-This unit will develop an understanding of the role of composition in art.
-Through the study of art history and criticism, students will be able to identify strong and weak compositions when looking at artwork from a variety of sources, time periods, and cultures.
-Students will learn to apply the skills and techniques for creating a strong composition in specific lessons to other art making activities.
+This unit will develop an understanding of the role of composition in fashion design, how to create fashion sketches, and how to use a garment or other artifacts of material culture as historic documents.
+Through the study of fashion history and criticism, students will be able to identify time periods, influences, impacts, and styles from a variety of sources, time periods, and cultures.
+Students will learn to apply the skills and techniques for creating a strong concept in terms of fashion (model sketch, fabric study, patterns, silhouettes, etc.) to their own designs, as well as using those skills to analyze and interpret fashion from a global and historical perspective.

-In addition to the study of composition, students will learn to respond to and connect to artwork from across the globe, time periods, and cultures.
+In addition to the study of composition, students will learn to respond to and connect to fashion and accessories from across the globe, time periods, and cultures.
 A variety of thinking routines will be utilized when looking at and responding to art works.

-Through the development of a sketchbook, students will also be exposed to and practice using a variety of media, tools, and techniques to prepare them for deeper explorations of different themes, subjects, media, and meanings throughout this course.
+Through the development of a sketchbook and mood boards, students will also be exposed to and practice using a variety of media, tools, and techniques to prepare them for deeper explorations of different themes, subjects, media, and meanings throughout this course.

-Recommended Pacing

-6-8 weeks

-Standards

-NJSLS: Visual and Performing Arts (link)

-1.5.12.Cr: CREATING: Conceiving and developing new artistic ideas and work.
+Standards NJSLS: Visual and Performing Arts (link) 1.5.12.Cr: CREATING : Conceiving and developing new artistic ideas and work.
 1.5.12.Cr.1 1.5.12.Cr: Creating - Anchor Standard 1: Generating and conceptualizing ideas.

-Grade 12:

-- 1.5.12prof.Cr1a Use multiple approaches to begin creative endeavors. - Proficient

-1.5.12prof.Cr1b Shape an artistic investigation of an aspect of present-day life using a contemporary practice of art and design.
+Grade 12: Proficient 1.5.12prof.Cr1a - Use multiple approaches to begin creative endeavors.
+1.5.12prof.Cr1b - Shape an artistic investigation of an aspect of present-day life using a contemporary practice of art and design.